catchpoint/Integrations.GoogleCloudMonitoring/Stackdriver-REST-API/README.md

 To use Cloud Monitoring, you must have a Google Cloud project with billing enabled.
 The project must also be associated with a Workspace.
 Cloud Monitoring uses Workspaces to organize monitored Google Cloud projects.

-In the Google Cloud Console, go to Monitoring -\&gt; Overview this will create a workspace for you automatically for the first time.
+In the Google Cloud Console, go to Monitoring ->; Overview this will create a workspace for you automatically for the first time.

 To view the metrics for a monitored resource using Metrics Explorer, do the following: